HengLan/Awesome-Visual-Tracking/README.md

 * #### What will be included in this repository?

 In this repository, we will focus on the bounding-box-based visual tracking, including `single modality visual tracking` (i.e., RGB tracking and LiDAR-based tracking) and `multi-modality visual tracking` (i.e., RGB-X tracking, with X being language/depth/event/thermal/LiDAR etc).
-Both tracking algorithm and benchmark papers will be collected.
+Both algorithm and benchmark papers will be collected.

 * #### Where will you collect the tracking papers?

 With numerous papers published on visual tracking each year, it is (almost) impossible to collect all the papers in this field.
-Hence, we will collect papers from major computer vision (e.g., CVPR/ICCV/ECCV) and machine learning (e.g., NeurIPS/ICLR/ICML) conferences because they usually represent the latest innovations in the tracking community.
+We will collect papers from major computer vision (e.g., CVPR/ICCV/ECCV) and machine learning (e.g., NeurIPS/ICLR/ICML) conferences because they usually represent the latest innovations in the tracking community.

 * #### How is your repository different from others?